 It Can Get Complicated

 If we change the keyword phrase, the results will be different.
 In the following example, I searched for “Launch My Health Whole Person Approach.”
+This was the result on the search engine results page:

 We take a positive approach to your health. … We do this by arming you with the information and support needed to make the best health decisions for you as a person, not just a … Her children grow up eating more nutritious, whole foods.